simonsny/image_background_removal/README.md

 ![image](FlaskApp/static/assets/cover.png)

 <p align="justify">
-One of our partner companies gave us a usecase to use Deep Learning technologies to remove the image background of an image.
+This use case is given by one of our partner companies to use Deep Learning technologies to remove the background of an image.
 There are already a lot of pretrained models available.
 Our partner expects us to get better results either by transfer learning or training our own model.
 </p>
 <p align="justify">The goal is to train our own model or use transfer learning to create a model that can give a quality result and also a result that is fast and reliable.
 We were given the [DUTS Image dataset](http://saliencydetection.net/duts/) to train and test on and also 15 High Quality images that the client chose.</p>